Angera: History

 The earliest known inhabitants of the area were hunter-gatherers who made use of the cave known as the Wolf's Den (Tana del Lupo), at the foot of the cliffs.
-By the Roman era, Angera (then known as Statio, a place for changing horses) was an important lakeside port on a trading route, but by the fourth century it was in decline, and in 411 was destroyed, along with Milan, by the Visigoths.
+By the Roman era, Angera (then known as Statio, a place for changing horses) was an important lakeside port on a trading route, but by the fourth century it was in decline, and in 411 it was destroyed, along with Milan, by the Visigoths.
 By the eleventh century, the area had passed into the ownership of the Archbishops of Milan, and the first castle was built on a strategic site above the town.
 The district came under the rule of the House of Visconti in the thirteenth century, and in 1449, it was sold to the Borromeo family.
 It received the title of city from Duke Ludovico il Moro in 1497.
 Later the town was under Spanish rule for two centuries, followed by Austrian rule which lasted until 1861.
 By the year 1580, the city name was listed as Anghiera on the Vatican Gallery of Maps.

 In 1776, the Italian physicist Alessandro Volta first discovered methane in the marshlands of Angera while on his summer holidays.
 He succeeded in isolating the gas, which he called inflammable air from marshlands, in 1778.
 It was what we nowadays call methane.

 Main buildings

 One of the main buildings in the town is the Rocca Borromeo di Angera (Borromeo Castle), a castle overlooking Lake Maggiore at the top of a 200 m limestone hill, on the side opposite to the town of Arona.
 It houses the Museum of Dolls, including a collection of more than a thousand exhibits from the whole of Europe.
 The castle was founded in the early Middle Ages (before the 10th century) and was later owned by the Della Torre, Visconti (after the Battle of Desio in 1277) and Borromeo families.
-There are two parish churches, Saint Maria Assunta and Saint Alessandro, and the town also houses an archaeological museum.
+There are two parish churches, Saint Maria Assunta and Saint Alessandro, and the town also houses an archaeological museum, based in an elegant building from the fifteenth century, serving as a repository for the region's most significant historical artefacts.
+It stands as the primary venue of the Widespread Museum of Angera.
+Visitors to the Museum can access a selection of publications focused on local history and archaeology.
 The Sanctuary of Madonna della Riva is an octagonal building designed by Gerolamo Quadrio.
 It is built on the site where a fresco of the Madonna, dating from 1443, was seen to sweat blood on 27 June 1657.

 People

 Peter Martyr d'Anghiera (1457–1526), the historian of Spain, was born in Angera, as was Cristoforo Solari, called il Gobbo (c.1460–1527), sculptor and architect.
+Teresa Ciceri Castiglioni (1750–1821) the inventor and agronomist was born here.
 The Italian footballer Francesco Russo also comes from here.